 Much of the work implementing neural networks on reconfigurable architectures deals with FPGAs.
 In particular it focuses on how various algorithms can be realized using neural networks.
-Krips et al. [8] presented an FPGA based implementation neural networks to track of video images.
-Yang and Paindavoine [9] proposed a an implementation of neural networks for face tracking.
+Krips et al. [8] presented an FPGA based implementation of neural networks to track video images.
+Yang and Paindavoine [9] proposed a technique to track faces using neural networks.
 Maeda and Tada [10] developed a neural network model to support online learning.
-Himavathi et al. [11] used layer multiplexing technique to implement multi-layer feed-forward networks into FPGA.
+Himavathi et al. [11] used layer multiplexing technique to implement multilayer feed-forward networks on FPGA.

 Recent works have revealed that for estimation or approximate problems, the neural networks in particular offer higher energy efficiency and speedup compared to conventional algorithms.
 They have shown that neural networks can also be used as accelerators.
 Chen et al. [12] provide a detailed discussion of hardware and software based accelerators (using neural networks) with special emphasis on memory efficiency.
 Esmaeilzadeh et al. [13] presented an ASIC based accelerator to efficiently speed up approximate programs.
 Chakradhar et al. [14] proposed an FPGA based configurable coprocessor that dynamically configures the hardware to provide the best achievable throughput (on the available resources).
 The main idea of this paper, i.e to interleave conventional processing with neural networks on a unique platform, is inspired from this work.
 The major difference is that our work focuses on CGRAs, that have significantly different architectures and lesser flexibility, compared to FPGAs.
-Zhengrong [15] showed that the spiking neural networks (when compared to Sobel and Canny filter) are more efficient in detecting edges (in terms of accuracy), can be easily customized to detect specific parts of an image and can tolerate high levels of noise.
-Zhengrong's work has motivated access the feasibility to implement edge detection using spiking neural networks.
+Hassan et al. [15] and Asad et. al. [16] explored the feasibility of implementing spiking neural networks on a CGRA.
+However, they did not test the effectiveness of their technique for an actual actual algorithm (e.g. edge detection).
+Moreover, they were geared for speed while the focus of this paper is the fault tolerance achievable by neural networks.
+Compared to these works, this paper will Zhengrong [17] showed that the spiking neural networks (when compared to Sobel and Prewitt filter) are more efficient in detecting edges (in terms of accuracy), can be easily customized to detect specific parts of an image, and can tolerate high levels of noise.
+Zhengrong's work has motivated us to implement edge detection using spiking neural networks.

 The related work reveals that most of the work on neural networks deals with their realization on FPGAs.
 The works that do use neural networks to enhance efficiency, typically employ FPGAs or ASICs.
-None of the existing works accesses the feasibility of implementing neural networks on CGRAs.
+None of the existing works evaluates the feasibility of implementing neural networks on CGRAs.